 Religion & Ethics NewsWeekly visited St. Stephen's in January to learn more about what Diana experienced, and this segment aired on this national PBS series in April 2016.

 Many churches have asked how to use this liturgy in their own settings.
-You may download a packet containing sample prayers, music and other materials here, and contact Gene LeCouteur for additional information.
+You may contact Penny Nash for information, including a packet of sample liturgies, prayers, and musical selections.